 - Multiple cuts

 A Lathe is a machine that is used to shape the material.
 Two types of lathes are used on different materials.
 The Wood lathe only works on wood material.
-Chances are very low that you can successfully use it on hard material such as metal.
+The chances are meager that you can successfully use it on hard materials such as metal.
 You may use it on plastic.
-The Metal lathe appears to be the universal machine that you can use on any type of material.
+The Metal lathe appears to be the universal machine you can use on any material.

 The reason is: it has a hardened cutting tool that makes it easier and faster to cut through metal.
 It is a powerful machine with a heavy-duty motor.
 A Lathe has multiple parts.
 These include a tailstock, headstock, carriage, bed, and many more.
 The process of shaping material involves rotating metal or wood against a cutting tool.
 The cutting tool has a single blade.

-The work-piece needs to be fixed onto the machine.
+The workpiece needs to be fixed onto the machine.
 The cutting tool does not move or rotate.
 The wood lathe is lightweight and smaller.
-This is the reason why Metal lathes have to be mounted as they are heavy.
+This is why metal lathes must be mounted as they are heavy.